aventinesolutions/tickets4sale/README.md

 3. Reagent still warns about "missing keys" for some reason (they are provided).
 4. It would be nice to change the query date from the frontend as well.
 5. More tests: command line options, server, routes, frontend components, end-to-end tests, etc.
+6. There is a bug where the frontend will accept a show date format which the backend can't parse (the difference between CLJ and CLJS local date parsing).
+Compare "2024-9-1" (works only in frontend) and "2024-09-01" (works both in frontend and backend).
+7. The ticket status query should return an error response in JSON correctly.

 ## License